s17n/MailScripts/README.md

 ## Methods & Workflows

 Despite the fact that DEVONthink is the leading system, it is still only a tool.
-Just as important, if not more important from my view, are the methodology and the workflows - how things are getting done and how the tools are used.
-I practice Inbox-Zero along with the [PARA Method] for everything I do - for business and private projects as well.
+Just as important, if not more important, are the methodology and the workflows - how things are getting done and how the tools are used.
+I practice Inbox-Zero along with the [PARA Method] for everything I do - for business projects and private projects as well.
 For email and document management it looks like this.

 ### Email & Note-taking